zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ## Description

-The `AuditModeType` is an enum used to include or exclude all entity properties in the Audit.
+The `AuditModeType` is an enum that represents if all entity properties are included or excluded.

 The default value is `AuditModeType.IncludeAll`.